ChamanAgrawal/GSoC19_Report/README.md

 ### [Ticket #28228: Implement Semistandard and Standard super tableaux](https://trac.sagemath.org/ticket/28228)
 A semistandard super tableau is a tableau whose entries are primed positive integers, which are weakly increasing in rows and down columns.
-Also, the letters of even parity(unprimed) strictly increase down the columns, and letters of oddd parity(primed) strictly increase along the rows.
+Also, the letters of even parity(unprimed) strictly increase down the columns, and letters of odd parity(primed) strictly increase along the rows.

 A standard super tableau is a semistandard super tableau whose entries are in bijection with positive primed integers 1', 1, 2' ... n.

 #### Class structure
-There are two types of classes in sage element classes and parent classes.
-Element class objects are generic elements of a structure while the Parents classes are Sage/mathematical analogues of container objects in computer science.
+There are two types of classes in SageMath, element classes, and parent classes.
+Element class objects are generic elements of a structure, while the parent classes are model for a (mathematical) set of a structure.

 *Class StandardSuperTableaux* and *Class SemistandardSuperTableaux* are the parent classes of classes *StandardSuperTableau* and *SemistandardSuperTableau* respectively.